Pylons/pyramid/docs/tutorials/wiki/authorization.rst

    :lineno-match:
    :language: ini

-Finally, best practices tell us to use a different secret in each environment, so open ``production.ini`` and add a different secret:
+Best practices tell us to use a different secret in each environment.
+Open ``production.ini`` and add a different secret:

 .. literalinclude:: src/authorization/production.ini
    :lines: 17-19